 STEM School Field Trips

-Challenger Learning Center provides educational and innovative science and simulated space missions for elementary and middle school students.
+Challenger Learning Center provides educational and innovative science and simulated space missions for elementary and middle school students from Grades 3-8.
 Each mission provides opportunities for students to develop and implement team building, communication, and problem-solving skills.
-The CLC curriculum is aligned with the new Core Learning Standards and can be easily integrated with any curriculum.
+Challenger Learning Center curriculum is aligned with Next Generation Science Standards and can be easily integrated with any curriculum.

 *You can book a STEM field trip using the form to the right or contact us at 815-338-7722.*

 In the not too distant future, a team of scientists and engineers (4th-8th grade) are on a daring mission to take an up-close look at a comet as it streaks its way across the galaxy.
 Their goal is to plot a successful course to rendezvous with the comet, launch a probe to collect scientific data of the object and keep the astronauts safe.
 They must construct the space probe while plotting the correct intercept course and completing station activities.
 What seems at first to be a routine exploration is filled with challenges and emergencies.
 Each obstacle that stands in the way of a successful mission requires students to work together as a team and problem solve the solution.
 Rendezvous with a Comet missions can accommodate groups of 14-30 students.
 Cost per mission is $650 and includes a visit to our Digital Starlab and a robotics engineering experience.
 Mission times are set according to bus arrival with a.m. and p.m. missions provided.
 We can accommodate two groups of students per day.